CodeForCary/django-dev-map/README.md

-issued by the towns of Cary and Apex and imports them into a [GeoDjango](http://geodjango.org/) application, which allows for native storage of geometric objects and provides query tools for calculating region overlap, containment, etc. The django exposes a simple API that supports such operations
+issued by the towns of Cary and Apex and imports them into a [GeoDjango](http://geodjango.org/) application, which allows for native storage of geometric objects and provides query tools for calculating region overlap, containment, etc. The app django exposes a simple API that supports such operations as:
-as:

 - Rendering all permits into [GeoJSON](http://geojson.org/), suitable for overlay on a map.